 of information assisting in the placing of bets or wagers on a sporting event or contest from a state or foreign country where betting on that sporting event or contest is legal into a state or foreign country in which such betting is legal.5

+The first question presented a hurdle to the plaintiffs obtaining a ruling on the substance of their claims.
+The court considered whether the case presented a justiciable 'case or controversy', a constitutional prerequisite to its exercise of jurisdiction to interpret the Wire Act, even though the DOJ had made no effort to enforce its interpretation of the law as stated in the 2018 OLC opinion.
+The court's standing analysis primarily came down to standing doctrine's injury-in-fact requirement.
+Here, the court concluded, the threat of prosecution to which the plaintiffs were subject was sufficiently imminent to constitute standing.
+Thus, the plaintiffs could advance their claims regarding the proper interpretation of the Wire Act in court.
 The second question before the court, whether the Wire Act applies to non-sports gambling, formed the core of the dispute.
 In a detailed analysis, the court noted that the OLC's opinion lacked internal coherence.
 For example, the OLC 2018 opinion would require a clause to be read without a sports-gambling modifier, which would incongruously permit information transmissions that facilitate non-sports gambling in one clause, while criminalising transmissions that enable a person to receive payment for the same transmissions in another clause.
 In thus ruling for the Commission, the court agreed with the Lottery Commission and industry that the Wire Act only applies to transmissions related to bets or wagers on a sporting event or contest.

-The now-defunct Professional and Amateur Sports Protection Act of 1992 (PASPA) purported to prohibit states from authorising betting on sporting events,11 but included three 'grandfathering' clauses.
-These clauses authorised continued sports betting in those states in which it was already legalised and operated, or that enacted permissive legislation within one year of PASPA.12 Only those forms of sports betting in effect in that state were permitted to continue; new forms were not authorised.13 Four states qualified for the exception: Delaware, Montana, Nevada and Oregon.14 Oregon, which had allowed betting on National Football League (NFL) games in 1989, outlawed it after the 2006–2007 NFL season.
+The now-defunct Professional and Amateur Sports Protection Act of 1992 (PASPA) purported to prohibit states from authorising betting on sporting events,12 but included three 'grandfathering' clauses.
+These clauses authorised continued sports betting in those states in which it was already legalised and operated, or that enacted permissive legislation within one year of PASPA.13 Only those forms of sports betting in effect in that state were permitted to continue; new forms were not authorised.14 Four states qualified for the exception: Delaware, Montana, Nevada and Oregon.15 Oregon, which had allowed betting on National Football League (NFL) games in 1989, outlawed it after the 2006–2007 NFL season.
 New Jersey – for whom the one-year-after-enactment grandfather clause was ostensibly written – failed to enact permissive legislation in 1993.
-As a result, New Jersey (not to mention all other states) was barred from legalising sports betting, despite several failed attempts to do so.15 In 2016, New Jersey challenged the constitutionality of PASPA, arguing that it should be permitted to repeal its state prohibitions on sports betting notwithstanding the federal law or, if not, that the law is unconstitutional.
+As a result, New Jersey (not to mention all other states) was barred from legalising sports betting, despite several failed attempts to do so.16 In 2016, New Jersey challenged the constitutionality of PASPA, arguing that it should be permitted to repeal its state prohibitions on sports betting notwithstanding the federal law or, if not, that the law is unconstitutional.
 The federal appellate court rejected the state's challenge, but the Supreme Court agreed to hear the case.
 In May 2018, the Supreme Court held in Murphy v.
 National Collegiate Athletic Association that the statute was invalid.
 (The Supreme Court decision will be discussed in further detail below.)

 The Illegal Gambling Business Act (IGBA) is more typical of federal gambling statutes.
-It attaches liability to anyone who 'conducts, finances, manages, supervises, directs, or owns all or part of an illegal gambling business'.16 'Illegal gambling business' includes a gambling business that, inter alia, is a violation 'of the law of a state or political subdivision in which it is conducted'.17 This statute also requires an assessment of where the gambling business 'is conducted' and of who is considered to be 'conduct[ing], financ[ing], manag[ing], supervis[ing], [or] direct[ing]' the business.
+It attaches liability to anyone who 'conducts, finances, manages, supervises, directs, or owns all or part of an illegal gambling business'.17 'Illegal gambling business' includes a gambling business that, inter alia, is a violation 'of the law of a state or political subdivision in which it is conducted'.18 This statute also requires an assessment of where the gambling business 'is conducted' and of who is considered to be 'conduct[ing], financ[ing], manag[ing], supervis[ing], [or] direct[ing]' the business.

-The Interstate and Foreign Travel or Transportation in Aid of Racketeering Act (the Travel Act) makes it unlawful to 'travel' or 'use . . . any facility in interstate or foreign commerce . . . with intent to . . . distribute the proceeds of any unlawful activity; or . . . otherwise to promote, manage, carry on, or facilitate the promotion, management, establishment or carrying on of any unlawful activity'.18 Under the Travel Act, an 'unlawful activity' is defined specifically to include 'any business enterprise involving gambling . . . in violation of the laws of the state in which [the unlawful acts] are committed or of the United States'.19 The underlying state crime need not be a felony.
+The Interstate and Foreign Travel or Transportation in Aid of Racketeering Act (the Travel Act) makes it unlawful to 'travel' or 'use . . . any facility in interstate or foreign commerce . . . with intent to . . . distribute the proceeds of any unlawful activity; or . . . otherwise to promote, manage, carry on, or facilitate the promotion, management, establishment or carrying on of any unlawful activity'.19 Under the Travel Act, an 'unlawful activity' is defined specifically to include 'any business enterprise involving gambling . . . in violation of the laws of the state in which [the unlawful acts] are committed or of the United States'.20 The underlying state crime need not be a felony.
 A violation of a state gambling law that is a misdemeanour is sufficient.
 In essence, the Travel Act creates a federal scheme to punish enterprises that use interstate or foreign facilities in violation of state law.
-It is, therefore, like the IGBA, fundamentally a federal reinforcement of state law.20 As a result, the applicability of the Travel Act turns largely on the nuances of the applicable state law and what, precisely, it defines as unlawful.
+It is, therefore, like the IGBA, fundamentally a federal reinforcement of state law.21 As a result, the applicability of the Travel Act turns largely on the nuances of the applicable state law and what, precisely, it defines as unlawful.
 Simply put, without a violation of state law, there can be no violation of the Travel Act.

 The Wagering Paraphernalia Act precludes the transportation in interstate or foreign commerce of any:

-record, paraphernalia, ticket, certificate, bills, slip, token, paper, writing or other device used, or to be used, or adapted, devised or designed for use in (a) bookmaking; or (b) wagering pools with respect to a sporting event; or (c) in a numbers, policy, bolita, or similar game.21
+record, paraphernalia, ticket, certificate, bills, slip, token, paper, writing or other device used, or to be used, or adapted, devised or designed for use in (a) bookmaking; or (b) wagering pools with respect to a sporting event; or (c) in a numbers, policy, bolita, or similar game.22

 The Anti-Lottery Act prohibits the carrying (or mailing) in interstate or foreign commerce of:

-any paper, certificate, or instrument purporting to be or to represent a ticket, chance, share, or interest in or dependent upon the event of a lottery, gift enterprise, or similar scheme, offering prizes dependent in whole or in part upon lot or chance.23
+any paper, certificate, or instrument purporting to be or to represent a ticket, chance, share, or interest in or dependent upon the event of a lottery, gift enterprise, or similar scheme, offering prizes dependent in whole or in part upon lot or chance.24

 Tribal gaming falls under the Indian Gaming Regulatory Act of 1988 (IGRA).
 The IGRA grants federally recognised Native American tribes the:

-exclusive right to regulate gaming activity on Indian lands if the gaming activity is not specifically prohibited by Federal law and is conducted within a state which does not, as a matter of criminal law and public policy, prohibit such gaming activity.27
+exclusive right to regulate gaming activity on Indian lands if the gaming activity is not specifically prohibited by Federal law and is conducted within a state which does not, as a matter of criminal law and public policy, prohibit such gaming activity.28

 The IGRA established the National Indian Gaming Commission (NIGC), whose role is to monitor gaming on Indian lands, inspect Indian gaming premises, conduct background investigations, examine and audit books and records, promulgate regulations and guidelines, and collect fees and fines.
 As a practical matter, the NIGC typically plays an oversight role, leaving principal regulatory authority to individual tribal gaming regulators.
 The IGRA divides gaming into three categories, or classes (appropriately designated I, II and III).
 Class I gaming is social (non-commercial) gambling with small prizes.
-Class II gambling encompasses bingo and other non-banking card games28 that are either expressly authorised within the particular state or not expressly prohibited by the state and played in conformity with any state laws governing card rooms.
-Class III gambling includes all other forms of gambling and may not be operated in the absence of a tribal–state compact.29
+Class II gambling encompasses bingo and other non-banking card games29 that are either expressly authorised within the particular state or not expressly prohibited by the state and played in conformity with any state laws governing card rooms.
+Class III gambling includes all other forms of gambling and may not be operated in the absence of a tribal–state compact.30

-Tribal–state compacts may contain provisions relating to the applicability of the state's criminal and civil laws to the licensing process, the allocation of criminal and civil jurisdiction between the state and tribal lands, comparable taxation provisions for the tribal gaming activity, and standards related to the licensing and operation of gaming activities.30
+Tribal–state compacts may contain provisions relating to the applicability of the state's criminal and civil laws to the licensing process, the allocation of criminal and civil jurisdiction between the state and tribal lands, comparable taxation provisions for the tribal gaming activity, and standards related to the licensing and operation of gaming activities.31

-To date, compacts have been formed with Arizona, California, Colorado, Connecticut, Florida, Idaho, Iowa, Kansas, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Dakota, Washington, Wisconsin and Wyoming.31
+To date, compacts have been formed with Arizona, California, Colorado, Connecticut, Florida, Idaho, Iowa, Kansas, Louisiana, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Dakota, Washington, Wisconsin and Wyoming.32

 The Interstate Horseracing Act (IHA) was enacted in 1978: